Catalonia: Economy

 The main tourist destinations in Catalonia are the city of Barcelona, the beaches of the Costa Brava in Girona, the beaches of the Costa del Maresme and Costa del Garraf from Malgrat de Mar to Vilanova i la Geltrú and the Costa Daurada in Tarragona.
 In the High Pyrenees there are several ski resorts, near Lleida.
 On 1 November 2012, Catalonia started charging a tourist tax.
 The revenue is used to promote tourism, and to maintain and upgrade tourism-related infrastructure.

-Many savings banks were based in Catalonia before the independence referendum of 2017, with 10 of the 46 Spanish savings banks having headquarters in the region at that time.
-This list included Europe's premier savings bank, La Caixa, which, on 7October2017, a week after the referendum, moved its headquarters to Palma de Mallorca, in the Balearic Islands and CaixaBank to Valencia, in the Valencian Community.
-The first private bank in Catalonia, Banc Sabadell, ranked fourth among all Spanish private banks, also moved its headquarters to Alicante, in the Valencian Community.
+Many of Spain's leading savings banks were based in Catalonia before the independence referendum of 2017.
+However, in the aftermath of the referendum, many of them moved their registered office to other parts of Spain.
+That includes the two biggest Catalan banks at that moment, La Caixa, which moved its office to Palma de Mallorca, and Banc Sabadell, ranked fourth among all Spanish private banks and which moved its office to Alicante.
+That happened after the Spanish government passed a law allowing companies to move their registered office without requiring the approval of the company's general meeting of shareholders.
+Overall, there was a negative net relocation rate of companies based in Catalonia moving to other autonomous communities of Spain.
+From the 2017 independence referendum until the end of 2018, for example, Catalonia lost 5454 companies to other parts of Spain (mainly Madrid), 2359 only in 2018, gaining 467 new ones from the rest of the country during 2018.
+It has been reported that the Spanish government and the Spanish King Felipe VI pressured some of the big Catalan companies to move their headquarters outside of the region.